FeatureBaseDB/featurebase/docs/getting-started.md

 ##### Create the Environment

-In order to communicate with Pilosa through your go code, you must have a "translator," which is go-pilosa.
-To install go-pilosa, open a terminal (one other than the one running pilosa) and download the library in your `GOPATH` using:
+In order to communicate with Pilosa through your Go code, you must have a "translator," which is go-pilosa.
+To install go-pilosa, open a terminal (one other than the one running Pilosa) and download the library in your `GOPATH` using:
 ```
 go get github.com/pilosa/go-pilosa
 ```

-For simplicity, we reccomend that you create a separate folder for this project.
-In the terminal, create a new folder as follows:
+To contain the Getting Started project in one place, we will create a new folder as follows:
 ```
 mkdir GettingStarted && cd GettingStarted
 ```